 Shea butter is a “Glowing Superstar” against wrinkles.

-More Water – The skin is an organ made of cells.
+The skin is an organ made of cells.
 If the skin is not getting enough water, it will become dry, flaky and dull; which could result in more wrinkles.
 It is important to drink one glass of water before and after a shower, especially during summer weather or warm baths.
-Drinking a minimum of 8 glasses a day help the body to remove toxins and help with glowing skin.
+Drinking a minimum of 8 glasses a day helps the body to remove toxins and improve glowing skin.

 In my case, at home, I keep nearby, a big crystal jar that holds four glasses of water.
 I add slices of either lemon, orange or cucumber which are also great helpers with glowing skin.